Shelter-in-place, evacuation orders lifted a day after chemical plant fire sent a plume containing chlorine high into the air

 Air quality surveys conducted by state and federal agencies “revealed the harmful irritant chlorine” coming from the facility, county officials said in a news release Monday morning.
 Exposure to chlorine can cause burning of the eyes, nose and mouth, according to the US Centers for Disease Control and Prevention.
 It can also lead to coughing, choking, nausea, vomiting, headache and dizziness.

-Residents in nearby counties have also reported the smell of bleach or chemicals in the air.
+Residents in nearby counties earlier Monday reported the smell of bleach or chemicals in the air.

-Officials in Atlanta are conducting air quality checks.
+Officials in Atlanta were conducting air quality checks.
 Conyers is about 30 miles east of Atlanta.

 In Gwinnett County, to the north of Conyers, residents also reported a haze and chemical smell.
 Meanwhile Newton County, to the south of the plant, closed its schools and offices Monday.
+Officials later announced schools will also be closed to students and most staff on Tuesday, with an anticipated reopening on Wednesday.
+Sheriff’s officials in Newton County indicated there were no “significant impacts” from the fire.
 To the west of the plant, some schools and daycare centers in Dekalb County closed their doors Monday.

 Interstate 20 near the plant reopened in both directions Monday after authorities shut down portions of the highway Sunday citing “unpredictable path and wind direction, which could change the direction of the irritants in the air.”